js-migrations/core/readme.md

 - Create an API for processing migrations in applications storing data in multiple ways (e.g. databases and files).
 - Allow processed migrations to be recorded in a common format across databases.
 - Focus on functions rather than files to improve type checking and composability.
-- Focus on migrations being a function of the application more than a developer tool.
+- Focus on migrations being a function of the application rather than just a developer tool.

 ### Avoiding downtime
 To avoid downtime caused by deleting columns in migrations it's recommended that you make two releases as explained below where the code changes are deployed before the migrations are processed.